Reviews-Olympic-Athletics-Amazing records, sprint shocks, but shoe technology cloud glory | ExBulletin

 He also participated in the breathtaking 4x100m relay victory as Italy won a total of five gold medals, the best achievement in sports at the Olympics.

-This also had a huge third world record, as the triple jump Yulimar Rojas became the first female Olympic champion from Venezuela and Neeraj Chopra’s javelin throw was the first in Indian sport.
+When the triple jump Yulimar Rojas became the first female Olympic champion from Venezuela, it also had a huge world record third.
+Meanwhile, Niraji Choplus Javelin Gold was the first sport in India.

-Burkina Faso has become the 100th country to win athletics medals-Hughes Fabrice Zango’s Triple Jump Bronze-and the sports governing body has a bag of statistics on Sunday to emphasize its true global reach.
-I moved it.
+Burkina Faso has become the 100th country to win athletics medals-Hughes Fabrics Zangos Triple Jump Bronze-and the Sports Governing Body moved a bag of statistics on Sunday to emphasize its true global reach. ..

 A record 83 countries advanced to the final, with 43 teams on the podium and 23 gold medals.
 Three world records, 12 Olympic records, 28 regional records and 151 national records have been set.